Rahul helps Challenger Brands win.

 He started 5&Vine to help ambitious founders build, launch and grow meaningful businesses that disrupt categories and better society.
 To date, their impact has helped our partners close over $1.2B in follow on financing and two have gone public.

 5&Vine was born from his time as CMO at ecobee, where he helped transform the brand from relative obscurity into the #2 thermostat brand in North America with a 30% share and developed a playbook on how Challengers could take down industry incumbents.

-Rahul is a serial innovator.
-As the Director of Sustainability + Merchandising Innovation at Walmart.com, he developed a refurbishing infrastructure for Walmart US Stores that helped turned costly customer returns into a lucrative revenue stream.
-For these efforts, he was honored with Walmart’s Innovation Champion Award, a fellowship with the Aspen Institute and by GOOD magazine as 1 of 100 people pushing the world forward.
+He knows what a brand needs to take on Goliath.
+Prior to ecobee, he ran an incubator for Walmart in San Francisco.
+After seeing an opportunity to extract more value out of products that already existed, he built a refurbishing infrastructure that turned costly customer returns into a multi-billion dollar revenue stream.
+For these efforts, he was honoured with Walmart’s Innovation Champion Award, a fellowship with the Aspen Institute and by GOOD magazine as 1 of 100 people pushing the world forward.